 Dr Meenakshi Malhotra delves into the relevance, history and iconography of Kali as we draw nearer the date of Diwali and Kali Puja

 Kali Puja, a festival that celebrates the defeat of a demon in the hands of a dark goddess Kali, is celebrated in Bengal and some other parts of India on the new moon day of the Hindu month of Kartik, and coincides with one of the biggest Hindu festivals in India, Diwali.
-It usually falls around end of October or early November, though this year it falls on 14th November.
+It usually falls around end of October or early November.
 Kali Puja is performed to signify the victory of good over evil, and the celebration is geared to seek the help of the goddess in destroying evil.
 Although Kali was present in mythology and some scriptures, she was on the margins of the spectrum of Hindu goddesses.
 Kali-worship was popularised by Raja Krishnachandra of Krishnanagar in Nadia(Bengal), only around the 18th century or so.
 By 19th century the family and community worship of Kali became an annual event, much like the event of Durga-worship under the patronage of elite and wealthy families.
 It coincided with a resurgence of Hindu revivalism in 19th century Bengal, which was fuelled in part by a perceived threat to Hinduism by imperialism and colonialism.

 Kali is perhaps the most mystifying in the Hindu pantheon of gods and goddess.
 Evoking deep devotion in her devotees, she represents a vision and spectacle which is truly terrifying.
 Kali represents an eternal puzzle and an enigma to scholars and rationalists.
 Represented as standing upon Shiva and wearing a necklace of human heads, she represents the image of the divine mother as dark and destructive, cruel and cannibalistic.